 Oh, I had a week of it!
-And, yet, at the close, I am motivated beyond my self-inflicted restrictions to pursue that which is MINE!
+And, yet, at the close, I was motivated beyond my self-inflicted restrictions to pursue that which is MINE!
 Yes, that is called GRIT.

-Something I listed on my service card for this week, is to sort via trash, file, and give away, some things that I have neatly tucked away in the guestroom/office.
-Being very intentional about what I REALLY should hold on to, I found gem a photo of me at my last half-marathon.
+Something I listed to do this week, was to sort, via trash, file, and give away, some things that I have neatly tucked away in the guestroom/office.
+Being very intentional about what I REALLY should hold on to, I found this gem of a photo of me at my last half-marathon.

 I looked long and hard at the photo and ‘battleshipped’ it.
 The revelation was so uplifting!
 Allow me to give you some background.